Welcome to November’s Mysteries of the Mind monthly newsletter!

 “I used to be embarrassed because I was just a comic-book writer while other people were building bridges or going on to medical careers.
 And then I began to realize: entertainment is one of the most important things in people’s lives.
 Without it, they might go off the deep end.
 I feel that if you’re able to entertain people, you’re doing a good thing.” – Stan Lee

+I like you.
 You receive my newsletter because you are someone I like & admire!
 I’m honored and grateful that you are here.
+Thank you!

 This month and next, I am excited to gather with family and friends this season for dinners with traditional feasts and gift-giving celebrations.
 The rituals we enact during this season – the stories, histories, miracles, and profound meanings we share – delight me both as a magician and as an anthropologist.
 This is a time to give and a time to share.
 I’m busy making a list of all that I am grateful for: it helps me to see how lucky I am and inspires me to be more generous to others.